 Have You Seen Me Lately?

 Am I completely blind?
 NO. If a white cane has a colored element, it indicates that the user has partial vision, though what this means can vary hugely.
 It may mean that the person has a tiny pinhole of focused vision, or it may mean that they are missing vision in one eye, or it could mean they can see with both eyes but have extremely poor visual acuity.
 Visual impairment is a vast spectrum.
+You can skip to the details of what's wrong with my eyes if you wish.

 How are these changes impacting my art?
 I have learned that my floaters are a lot more noticeable on solid backgrounds, light colors, overhead lights, or light coming right at me.
-It has become unpleasant to paint pictures like this: Canadian Standoff, oil on panel, 24" x 18"
+It has become unpleasant to paint pictures like this:

 I can still see with my left eye, but not as well as I used to.
+I've made an additional post with explanatory artwork.
 I had a posterior vitreous detachment and now have severe floaters in my left eye.
 One of them is a large ring and the others are veils of filmy substance which make my vision blurry.
 All of these things have made my depth perception and peripheral vision worse.
-Additionally, the new changes in my left eye sometimes make it seem like I am looking through an extremely dirty windshield while staring into the sun.
-Everything becomes smeared and uncomfortably bright.
-If I don't have to stare into the sun on the way to work, that means I have more good time that I am able to make art.
-It is nice to be able to navigate with my cane to give my eyes a break.

 Now my left eye has floaters and blurry vision, and the right eye is trying to be helpful by supplying an alternative camera feed.
 Unfortunately, my right eye doesn’t have a lens, so it will never be able to focus!
-This gives me horrible eye strain and headaches, so sometimes I put on an eyepatch to tell my right eye, “You don’t know what you’re doing.
+This gives me horrible eye strain and headaches, so I put on an eyepatch to tell my right eye, “You don’t know what you’re doing.
 Go take a nap.”

 Update: Here's a new post with art that explains more about how I see these days.